 As smoo cove is just a cave and is absolutely free to go inside, this means its open 24 hours a day, the local council may close it off due to really bad weather and storms but other than that, you can go any time you want.

-When we visited back in May we found it best to go towards the end of the day around 6-7 pm, as you can see from the images below, we nearly had the whole place to ourselves,
+When we visited back in May we found it best to go towards the end of the day later in the afternoon, as you can see from the images below, we nearly had the whole place to ourselves,

-Also, the sunset it great to see from the hilltop above the smoo cave so make sure you take a little picnic and watch that as it is amazing.
+Also, the sunset is great to see from the hilltop above the Smoo cave so make sure you take a little picnic and watch that as it is amazing.

 Smoo Cave is not on a beach.
 It is located in the village of Durness on the north coast of Scotland.
 The closest beach to Smoo Cave is Sango Bay which is an absolutely stunningly beautiful beach and we highly recommend tying a trip to this beach in with a trip to the cave.

 They are rare but yes, Scottish piranhas can be found inside Smoo Cave.

 No, is the short answer, you cannot swim in Smoo Cave.
 The water level is too low and is blocked off for swimming.
 Also, there are piranhas in the water, so even if you could swim in it, I don’t think you would want to!

 If you’d like to know more about van life in Scotland and other destinations to visit in Scotland, you can check out our other blog posts here – Scotland – Three As A Bird – Van Life Travels

 Can I take my dog to Smoo cave?

 Yes, dogs are allowed in the cave.
 However, owners must keep their pets on a lead at all times and remove pet waste from the area.